ArefOrumiehei/Dolme-Language/README.md

 - **Input/Output:**
   - Reads from `input.txt`
   - Outputs intermediate code to `output.txt`
+- **Interpreter**: Execute the three-address code and display the output

 ### How to Run 🚀
 1. Write your Dolme code in `input.txt`